All Episodes

 And Joe Biden eulogized him glowingly at his funeral.

-So the hypocrisy that they are uh putting and presenting before the American people, particularly black people, is the same old mess that they have been leading us to a place of codependency on them for a long time.
+So the hypocrisy that they are putting and presenting before the American people, particularly black people, is the same old mess that they have been leading us to a place of codependency on them for a long time.

-What Donald Trump did, he came along and he actually set us free again because he unleashed American business, he unleashed American prosperity, he unleashed black business in this country.
+What Donald Trump did, he came along and he actually set us free again because he unleashed American business.

-I was on his board, black voices for Trump.
+I was on his board, Black Voices for Trump.

 And let me tell you something.